-Want to travel but you don’t have a huge savings account?
+Do you want to travel but you don’t have a huge savings account?
 I know how you feel!
-12 months ago when I decided that I wanted to hit the road and start a new life as a Digital Nomad the one thing that kept me awake at night.
+When I decided that I wanted to hit the road and start a new life as a Digital Nomad there was one thing that kept me awake at night.
 How can I travel without savings?

 First things first, most people work better under pressure or if they have a set goal to work towards…so pick a date you want to leave, if you can book a flight, you are going to need at least 3 months ideally.